ButzYung/SystemAnimatorOnline/readme_multiplayer.txt

     - Once you start hosting a game, you cannot join games hosted by others without restarting.

-    - If you decide to host a game, you can actually press START and start the game offline, and then type /host in chatbox at any time.
+    - If you decide to host your own game, you can actually press START without manually type the host command.
+After that, the host command will be automatically executed.

 - Normally, you join a game automatically by clicking on the links on the chatbox.
 However, if you know the peer ID of a host, you can type below in chatbox to connect manually.